hkarambizi/businessCardOCR/README.md

-#### More on Query Doc Format
+#### More on Query String Formatting of Document

-Be sure to encode the document to be parsed using the native encodeURI() or a similar method.
-Spaces, new lines, and special characters (such as & and =) should be encoded.
+Encode a string version of the document to be parsed using the native Javascript method encodeURI() or a similar method.
+This should include encoding of spaces, new lines, and special characters such as '&' and '='.